Go to main content Michigan One Community Credit Union

 • Contact one of the three major credit bureaus to place a fraud alert on your file to prevent thieves from opening new credit in your name.

-• Report suspicious emails or calls to the Federal Trade Commission via the internet at www.consumer.gov/idtheft , or by calling 1-877-IDTHEFT
+• Report suspicious emails or calls to the Federal Trade Commission via the Internet at www.consumer.gov/idtheft , or by calling 1-877-IDTHEFT

 • File a report with your local police or the police in the community where the identity theft took place.